Neco-spain/BR-Xtreme/CT23-GameServer/README.txt

   new format.
 - You should ALWAYS Backup all MySql data.
 - You should ALWAYS Backup all Server and Datapack files.
-- back up all .properties files (don't forget to check if new server use same format for those files)
+- back up all .ini files (don't forget to check if new server use same format for those files)
 - download & unzip new server code to the Server directory
 - download & unzip new datapack code to the Server directory